FerretDB/dotnet-example/README.md

-# MongoDB .NET example
+# FerretDB .NET example

-This is a fork of https://github.com/mongodb-developer/mongodb-dotnet-example, reduced to reproduce a problem with FerretDB.
+This is a fork of https://github.com/mongodb-developer/mongodb-dotnet-example, reduced to reproduce a (already fixed) problem with FerretDB.

 How to run: